Porto, Portugal old town skyline on the Douro River with rabelo boats.

 glass of white wine out in the street in porto

-The culinary tour focuses on sampling different petiscos, which are Portuguese appetizers similar to Spanish tapas, expertly paired with local wines.
+The culinary tour focuses on sampling different petiscos, which are Portuguese appetizers similar to Spanish tapas, paired with local wines.
+You’ll also pass by Porto landmarks along the way (say hello to Clérigos Tower and Livraria Lello, along with others).

 Visit a museum dedicated to rosé wine.